 Rick Ramirez, DNP, APRN, AG-ACNP-BC, FNP-BC, ENP-C, CEN, CPEN

 Dr. Rick Ramirez is a triple board-certified nurse practitioner with a concentration in LGBTQ and Urgent Care services.
 Dr. Ramirez is a proud member of the LGBTQ community and serves in multiple arenas with a goal of creating ‘Ohana within the community.
 Dr. Ramirez is a LGBTQ community health care provider providing street-based medicine, addiction medicine, and LGBTQ healthcare services.
 Dr. Ramirez is passionate providing increased support for community healthcare services, teaching and providing comprehensive up to date education for students.

 David Shaku, LCSW, CWMF

-David Shaku is a Licensed Clinical Social Worker and Certified Workplace Mindfulness Facilitator for Hawaiʻi Health & Harm Reduction Center.
+David Shaku is a Licensed Clinical Social Worker, a Certified Workplace Mindfulness Facilitator, and is trained in Attachment-Focused EMDR through the Parnell Institute.
 David is a proud member of the LGBTQ community and is grateful to serve in an agency with such a rich history of supporting SGM advocacy and affirming care.
 David’s approach to behavioral health is grounded in the harm reduction framework.
 In taking time to get to know people on their own terms.
 In how people relate to the various stresses which bring them into care.
 In a version of recovery that extends beyond substance use and into what a person uses substances to find relief from.
 David is also passionate about educating community partners about meditation, harm reduction, and social services through training by request through our website.